Islanders roll over Leafs 7-2 despite losing Brock Nelson to injury | amNewYork

 After yielding the opening goal of the night, the Islanders outscored Toronto 7-1 in the final two periods, though netminder Ilya Sorokin deserves plenty of credit for keeping his side in it long enough to find the necessary gear to pull away.
 The star goalie made 23 saves on the night, including two highlight-reel-worthy stops that helped provide a missing spark for his side.

-A failed clear from behind the net from Scott Mayfield ultimately wound up in the back of the Islanders’ net when a shot from Timothy Liljegren at the left point deflected off Sam Lafferty in front — who was jockeying with Mayfield — before it popped over Sorokin and rolled over the goal line 11:01 into the game.
+“[He was] game-changing,” Zach Parise, who scored his 19th goal of the season in the win, said of Sorokin’s performance.
+“Not only are they great saves, but they’re always timely.

-Toronto very well should have made it 2-0 two minutes when defenseman Erik Gustafsson was found down low wide-open at the right post with Sorokin at the top of his crease on the opposite side.
+After Sam Lafferty put the Leafs up 1-0 11:01 into the game, the visitors very well should have doubled their advantage two minutes later when defenseman Erik Gustafsson was found down low wide-open at the right post with Sorokin at the top of his crease on the opposite side.
 Gustafsson made good enough contact with the one-timer to send it toward the gaping net, but Sorokin lunged with the paddle and somehow kept it out to add another super-human save to his growing gallery.

+“It was just ridiculous,” Anders Lee, who scored the Islanders’ seventh and final goal of the night, said.
+“It wakes up everyone on the bench.
+I think that turned the tide a little bit there.
+We needed that.”

 Toronto’s man advantage didn’t last long, though, as Auston Matthews was called for a hook on Zach Parise while he broke out of the Islanders’ zone shorthanded with 4.9 seconds to go in the frame.